 Suunto Core Outdoor Watch

 Another big name in outdoor and ABC watches is Suunto, a Finnish company that has been making watches since 1936.
-The word “Suunto” means “direction,” which is what the company has always been known for: accurate compasses.
+The word “Suunto” means “direction,” which the company has always been known for: accurate compasses.

 Some of the key features include a weather graph with preset sunrise and sunset times (for more than 400 locations), a storm alarm, and multiple dates and time functions.
 Those who will use this watch for snorkeling would also be able to use the depth meter for dives.